libp2p/blog/src/_blog/webtransport.md

 2. Verification of the TLS certificate hash.
     - This option is intended for short-lived VM deployments, where servers only have self-signed certificates.
 The browser will trust the server if the hash of the certificate used during the handshake matches a hash that it expects.

-Option (1) comes with the exactly the same problems that we encountered with WebSockets.
+Option (1) comes with the exactly the same problems that we encountered with WebSocket.

 Option (2) allows us to use WebTransport on *any* libp2p node without manual configuration!